-- verify that the service provider properly isolates and identifies the information, documentation and assets belonging to the Company and its clients in order to protect their confidentiality;

-- make sure that the service provider has contingency plans for how to terminate the assignment and transfer back the activities to the Company without significant disturbance of the business.

-- make sure the service provider has adequate contingency plans in place to deal with emergency situations or business disruptions and has periodic testing of backup facilities where that is necessary having regard to the function, service or activity outsourced.
+- verify that the service provider has adequate financial resources to take on the additional tasks the Company plans to transfer and to properly and reliably discharge its duties towards the Company; - verify that the staff of the service provider is chosen on the basis of criteria that give reasonable assurance that they are sufficiently qualified and reliable; - verify that the service provider properly isolates and identifies the information, documentation and assets belonging to the Company and its clients in order to protect their confidentiality; - make sure that the service provider has contingency plans for how to terminate the assignment and transfer back the activities to the Company without significant disturbance of the business. - make sure the service provider has adequate contingency plans in place to deal with emergency situations or business disruptions and has periodic testing of backup facilities where that is necessary having regard to the function, service or activity outsourced.